ffplayout/ffplayout/README.md

 ### Requirements

 - RAM and CPU usage depends on video resolution; at least 4 dedicated threads and 3GB RAM for 720p are recommended
-- **FFmpeg** v7.0+ development libraries are required; the maximum supported version follows `ffmpeg-next` and is currently FFmpeg 8.1.
+- **FFmpeg** v7.1+ libraries are required; the maximum supported version follows `ffmpeg-next` and is currently FFmpeg 8.1.
 Builds with `libavformat` before v61.9.100 can use WebVTT subtitles, but may not support custom HLS subtitle display names

+Windows users can use this shared [FFmpeg library](https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-n8.1-latest-win64-gpl-shared-8.1.zip).

 ### Install